 [END OF INTERVIEW]

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Harold Arberg, 1971 Dec.
-28, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Harold Arberg, 1971 December 28.
+Archives of American Art, Smithsonian Institution.